wujood/awesome-gamejam/README.md

 - [Dreamlo](https://dreamlo.com/) - Add leaderboards and promocodes to your game.

 ### Tools
-- [git-tresor](https://github.com/thebitrebels/git-tresor) - Encrypt dev-secrets to store them securly next to your source code.
+- [git-tresor](https://github.com/thebitrebels/git-tresor) - Encrypt dev-secrets to store them securely next to your source code.

 ### Map & World Editor
 - [Tiled](https://www.mapeditor.org/) - Free, easy to use and flexible level editor.